tofgarion/train.bf/README.md

 # This repository

-This repository contains material for the *anzenlang* Lean 4 training/introduction.
+This repository contains material for the *anzenlang* Lean 4 introduction course.
 It is released under the Mozilla Public License v2.0, see [LICENSE](./LICENSE) for more details.

 Participants learn Lean 4 by writing an interpreter for (an extended version of) the [brainfuck]